cjlucas/ruby-yayenc/README.markdown

 decoder.feed(File.read('encoded.bin-003.ync')) # data can be fed out of order decoder.feed(File.read('encoded.bin-002.ync'))

-# check if all parts have been fed to decoder
+# verify all parts have been fed to decoder
 decoder.done?
 # => true